One Man's Ghost Is Another Man's Invisible Alien Sphere

 When you first get into ghost hunting you have to take a few leaps of faith.
 How can a poltergeist throw something when it has no physical form?
 How can a ghostly voice end up on an audio recording when it wasn't heard at the time?

 These things seem illogical and they are.
 Even the best paranormal investigators can't offer up a satisfactory paranormal explanation for these and other aspects of the behaviour of ghosts.
-Apart from one man, Patrick Jackson, who does have logical explanations for all of these strange goings on, including the age old question... why is it never a ghost running around shouting "it's Britney, bitch?"
+Apart from one man, Patrick Jackson, who does have logical explanations for all of these strange goings on, including the age old question... why is it never a modern ghost of someone recently deceased running around shouting "it's Britney, bitch?"

 Patrick grew up in a rural village outside Cambridge, now in his 40s he's an IT specialist who has been reverse engineering paranormal concepts for the last 20 years.
 Unwilling to accept the status quo, he's on a mission to convince the paranormal community that the hauntings they are investigating aren't caused by the spirits of dead humans, but are in fact signs of the presence of undetectable alien spheres.